 With endless destinations in today’s vast digital landscape, fraud is proliferating.
-This reality requires brands to go beyond defense tactics and practice extra diligence in protecting their intellectual property.
+This reality requires brands to go beyond defense tactics and practice extra diligence in protecting their intellectual property and making a brand resilient.

 There are many implications of intellectual property fraud.
 If your brand is experiencing trademark abuse, the consequences range from losing potential profits to tarnished brand image.
 For some industries, such as pharmaceuticals and automotive, there are potentially life-threatening repercussions, e.g., from counterfeit medicine or bogus brake pads.